How To Be A Good Person And Why It Matters

 If you asked twenty people what it means to be a good person, chances are you would get twenty different answers.
 What individuals perceive to be good character traits vary depending on several factors.
-Religion, ethnic background and family dynamics all play a part in forming one's personal opinions and often gauge how they view others.
+Religion, ethnic background and family dynamics all play a part in forming one's personal opinions and often dictate how they view others.

 Generally speaking, most people share a desire to be good.
-However, without knowing what makes a person considered to be a "good person," it's impossible to achieve that goal.
+However, without knowing what makes a person “good,” it's impossible to achieve that goal.
 For many, the struggle between trying to be good and having negative character traits can cause extreme anxiety or depression.
 We will discuss some of these issues and how to overcome them later in this article.

 What Is Goodness?

-The word "good" is defined as "virtuous, right and commendable; kind and benevolent."
-(Merriam-Webster)
+The word "good" is defined by Merriam-Webster as "virtuous, right and commendable; kind and benevolent."

-Henry David Thoreau was quoted as saying that "[g]oodness is the only investment that never fails."
+Henry David Thoreau was quoted as saying, "Goodness is the only investment that never fails."

 Characteristics Of A Good Person

 A good person often has habits, or characteristics, that make him or her stand out to others.
 A few examples include:

 An individual who wants to be a good person will strive to be honest with themselves and others.
-Dishonesty is one way to ruin a relationship and to make people negatively look at you.
+Dishonesty is one way to ruin a relationship and can make people view you negatively.